Rep. José Serrano won't seek re-election in 2020, citing Parkinson's disease

 Serrano, 75, said he hopes to serve during the remainder of his term in the 116th Congress and does "not intend to seek re-election in 2020."

-As chairman of a House Appropriations subcommittee with jurisdiction over the departments of Justice and Commerce, Serrano plans to focus on advancing climate change research, working towards a fairer justice system and assuring an accurate 2020 Census count until his term ends.
+As chairman of a House Appropriations subcommittee with jurisdiction over the departments of Justice and Commerce, Serrano said in a statement that until his term ends he would work on advancing climate change research, making the justice system more fair and assuring an accurate 2020 Census count.

 The Bronx politician of Puerto Rican descent, who has been serving in Congress since 1990, is considered to be one of the foremost defenders of Puerto Rico, the U.S. territory where he was born.

-After Hurricane Maria hit Puerto Rico, Serrano supported legislation to establish an independent commission, similar to the one created after 9/11, to investigate the federal response to Hurricanes Irma and Maria in Puerto Rico.
+After Hurricane Maria hit Puerto Rico, Serrano supported legislation to establish an independent commission, similar to the one created after the Sept.
+11, 2001 terrorist attacks in the U.S., to investigate the federal response to Hurricanes Irma and Maria in Puerto Rico.

 He also vowed to fight back against any efforts from the Trump administration to divert hurricane relief funds to pay for a border wall.